akhmadcoder/todoapp/README.md

+## test assignment

+Make a todo web application with backend and frontend. use technologies:
+- You can use any language for backend.
+- You can use Mysql or postgresq/MongoDB  etc.
+- Use VueJs for frontend
+- upload source code to github
+- Comprehensive instruction how the app works and how to deploy it
+- back end should only be a rest API and front end only uses the backend API

+Features:
+- Create/delete/update todo
+- set todo to "Done"
+- reorder tasks
+- show dates when todo was created
+- Simple UI

+Nice to have:
+- login functionality (no need for admin panel.
+It is enough to have some built in user)
+- nested tasks.
+(Big task can have multiple sub-tasks)
+- quick entry.
+A text field when a text is written and hit "Enter" a new task is created
+- Anything you would like to add

 ## Please follow the steps below to deploy app to your (local) server

 1.  open your terminal inside your servers root folder and run the following command below: